hieuimba/Guess-The-ELO/README.md

 ## How To Play

-- Each round presents you with a random chess game along with four possible Elo ratings for that match.
+- Each round presents you with a random chess game along with four Elo ratings for that match.
 - Guess the correct Elo rating to earn points.
 - Challenge yourself in two game modes:
   - Classic: Aim for the highest score across a set number of rounds.